moorepants/eme185/content/pages/instructor-guide.rst

 Week 1
 ^^^^^^

+Announcements:

+- TODO

+Tasks:

 - [Instructor] Choose and post office hours.
 - [Instructor] Send introductory email to the students.
 - [Instructor] Select students and a TA for each team.
+- [Lead TA] Get design supplies for the needs and specifications studio activity for next week.
 - [All TAs] Come to the first 15 minutes of the first lecture to be introduced to the entire class.
 - [All TAs] Prepare a 5 to 7 minute introduction for the studio sessions.
 I